Suncatcher/aws_sg_migrate/README.md

 For migrating Security Groups from current region `--src` parameter can be omitted.
 The current region is taken from profile

 	python3 aws_sg_migrate.py --vpc=vpc-05643b6c --src=us-east-1 --dest=us-west-1 sg-74323418

+For replicating single Security Group into all regional availability zones `--vpc` parameter can be omitted.
+In this case all VPC IDs are taken from the dictionary in the begginning of the script.

+	python3 aws_sg_migrate.py --src=us-east-1 sg-74323418